87tana/-Store-Sales-_Time-Series-Forecasting/README.md

 ## Objectives:

-- Is the train dataset complete (has all the required dates)?
 - Which dates have the lowest and highest sales for each year?
 - Did the earthquake impact sales?
 - Are certain groups of stores selling more products?
 (Cluster, city, state, type)